AAitorG/napari-DINOSim/README.md

 `napari-dinoSim` allows users to perform zero-shot image segmentation by selecting reference points on an image.
 The plugin then computes similarity maps based on features extracted by DINOv2 and generates segmentation masks.

 For detailed information on the widget's functionality, UI elements, and usage instructions, please refer to the [Plugin Documentation](./docs/plugin_documentation.md).
+A simple [example notebook](./src/dinoSim_example.ipynb) demonstrating how to use DINOSim via code is also available.

 ## Installation